jesusjsg/jesusjsg/README.md

 ###

 <p align="left">Hi!
 I'm a backend developer passionate about contributing to open-source and optimizing applications.
 My specialty is development with PHP, Python, and JavaScript.
-Currently, I'm expanding my skills by learning Flutter and React.
 Outside of code, I enjoy music 🎵 and video games 🎮.
 I love learning from others and collaborating on projects that can make a difference.
 Always open to new learning opportunities!</p>

 ###